eric-cs/Chart.js/docs/00-Getting-Started.md

 	// String - Template string for multiple tooltips
 	multiTooltipTemplate: "<%= value %>",

+  // Boolean - whether the labels of the x axis should be rotated
+  rotateXLabels: true,

 	// Function - Will fire on animation progression.
 	onAnimationProgress: function(){},